arinWald/KaChowEngine/README.md

 ### Serialization

-implementaion of basic serialization that allowas the user to save and load the scene paramenters.
+Implementaion of basic serialization that allowas the user to save and load the scene paramenters.
+- Ctrl + S to save the scene
+- There's also a button on the header menu

 ## Windows